gr33nm0nk2802/Data-Structures-and-Algorithms/JavaScript.md

  [b,a] =[a,b];
 ```

 `Array.prototype.slice()`

-* Using destructuring assignment with the rest parameter to perform an effective `Array.prototype.slice()` so that arr is a sub-array of the original array source with the first two elements omitted.
+**Using destructuring assignment with the rest parameter to perform an effective `Array.prototype.slice()` so that arr is a sub-array of the original array source with the first two elements omitted.**

-* In some cases, you can destructure the object in a function argument itself.
+### Destructure the object in a function argument itself.

 ```
 const profileUpdate = (profileData) => {